StellarStorm/ABR-Anki/ABR I/General/describe-isomeric-transition-and-internal-conversion.md

 ## Answer
 <section>
 <p>Both are solutions for a metastable nuclei to release excess energy.</p>
-<p>IT: An excited nucleus transitions down to ground state by emitting a photon.
-IC: An excited nucleus transitions down to ground state by releasing energy, which then ejects an electron.</p>
+<p>IT: An excited nucleus transitions down to ground state by emitting a photon.</p><p>IC: An excited nucleus transitions down to ground state by releasing energy, which then ejects an electron.</p>

 </section>